Skip to main content

 Ambient HR: Daytime

-Ambient HR: Daytime is a reflection of how well-rested your body feels, so we take it into account when calculating your charge level.
+Ambient HR: Daytime reflects how well-rested your body feels, so we take it into account when calculating your charge level.

 Sleep Balance